open-telemetry/opentelemetry-php/README.md

 upstream.
 These get updated when the [opentelemetry-proto](https://github.com/open-telemetry/opentelemetry-proto) repo has a meaningful update.
 The maintainer SIG is discussing a way to make this more automatic in the future.

-If you'd like to generate protobuf files for use with this repository, one can run the following command:
+To generate protobuf files for use with this repository, you can run the following command:

 ```bash
 make protobuf
 ```

-From your bash compatible shell in the root of this directory.
-This wil create a `/proto` folder in the root directory of the repository.
+Change into the root of this directory.
+This will create a `/proto` folder in the root directory of the repository.

 ## Semantic Conventions Generation
-A generated semantic convention files are committed to the repository in the `/src/SemConv` directory.
+Autogenerated semantic convention files are committed to the repository in the `/src/SemConv` directory.
 These files get updated when new version of [opentelemetry-specification](https://github.com/open-telemetry/opentelemetry-specification) released.